Learning Disability Today

 They added that transport changes will be made “as thoughtfully as possible,” while making sure there is enough capacity in the transport network to accommodate the rising number of eligible pupils.

-Families were “left in the dark”
+Families of children with SEND “left in the dark”

 The families of children with arranged transport issues said they were “left in the dark” about plans and had to frantically try and find out whether their child’s route and pick up time had changed.